-Design elements on all sides of the structures are to be compatible with the front elevation.
+Design elements on all sides of the structures should be compatible with the primary highly visible elevations.
 Finished building materials shall be applied to all exterior sides of Residential Units and Structures.
-Architectural elements such as, but not limited to, window design, masonry exterior veneers, cornice detailing, column design and railing details shall demonstrate consistency on all four sides.
-Each material shall be used to express its characteristics in an appropriate manner with colors and textures compatible with the natural surroundings and the architectural style used.
+Architectural elements such as, but not limited to, window design, masonry, exterior veneers, cornice detailing, column design and railing details should be integrated throughout the Residential Unit.
+Primary elevations (key community vantage points) should be designed for maximum visual impact, while secondary elevations (limited or no community vantage points) must integrate appropriately.

+Materials, colors and textures should complement and blend with the natural surroundings and the architectural style used.
 Each residence shall include a minimum of three (3) exterior wall surface materials.
+These materials should be integrated into the design with structural dimension, not simply a flat surface treatment.

 Permitted exterior finished materials include plastered unit masonry, adobe block, natural stone, southwest stucco finishes, clapboard, wood or fiber-cement siding or shingle, slate and natural log.
 Vinyl siding, or CMU fired common brick will not be permitted.
 Other materials may be approved by the ARC.
 Accent panels of metal, wood or natural stone may be utilized if approved by the ARC.
 Only natural stone (synthetic stone is not permitted) shall be used.
 All exterior materials shall be selected with fire mitigation in mind.
 (Refer to Appendix C for further details.)